 Inventions that are Offensive to Public Morality

 Inventions that are deemed offensive to public morality will be rejected by the USPTO.
 This restriction may be used to curtail controversial biotechnology invention patent applications, as well as others.

-Patent Law and patentability parameters are constantly being reviewed, and often challenged in court.
+Patent Law and patentability parameters are constantly being reviewed, and are often challenged in court.
 However, guidelines for the patent-ineligible subject matter, as described above, guide the U.S. Patent and Trademark Office in their review of patent applications.
 Keep these in mind before applying for your first, or your next patent.
-If you have any questions or concerns, reach out to your patent attorney or patent agent for advice.
+If you have any questions or concerns, reach out to your patent attorneys or patent agent for advice.